bdarcus/courses-intro-human-geography/topics/population.md

 ## Distributions

-People tend to cluster together, and the geography of populations is about the dynamic patterns of human settlments and movement.
+People tend to cluster together, and the geography of populations is about the dynamic patterns of human settlement and movement.
 Consider, for example, this short video of the earth at night.
-What factors shape where people settle?

 <iframe width="560" height="315"
   src="http://www.youtube.com/embed/Q3YYwIsMHzw"
   frameborder="0" allowfullscreen></iframe>

+The patterns of lightness and darkness are an indirect indicator of where people live; of how they are distributed across space.
+What factors shape these patterns?

 ## Population Pyramids